 - Accepted insurance types

 - Location (state, city, rural, or urban) (which state, which city, rural, or urban)

 Many programs are eager to assist you in determining whether your insurance covers their services.

 TREATMENT PLANS MUST BE CONTINUALLY MODIFIED TO MEET A PERSON’S NEEDS

 A patient’s initial treatment plan is created with the knowledge the therapist and patient have at the time.
 As treatment progresses, therapy may not be effective and needs to be changed.

 Or during a therapy session, something may come to light that can benefit from a different treatment.
 For these reasons, it is important for therapists to constantly monitor patients and adjust their treatment plans to meet their needs.

-If you or someone you love is struggling with substance abuse, it is time to get help.
-At LUNA Recovery Services, we provide compassionate, individualized treatment to help you overcome substance abuse and any co-occurring mental health disorders.
+If you or someone you love is struggling with addiction, it is time to get help.
+At Luna Recovery Services, we provide compassionate, individualized treatment to help you recover.

 With help through private insurance and other insurance coverage, we help you explore all payment options for treatment.
 Contact us today to find out how you can achieve lasting recovery.